contactlab/contacthub-sdk-dotnet/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 <a name="updateCustomerPartialUpdate"/>
-#### Update customer (partial update)
+#### Update a customer (partial update)

-If you need to update only certain fields of the customer, you can make a
+If you only need to update certain fields belonging to a customer, you can make a
 partial update.
-In this case only the not null fields will be used in the
+In this case, only the `not null` fields will be used for the
 update.

-Sample:
+**Example:**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 Customer customer = currentNode.UpdateCustomer((PostCustomer)partialData, customerID,ref error, false);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 <a name="addOrUpdateWithExtProperties"/>
-#### Add or update customer with extended properties
+#### Add or update a customer with extended properties

-The extended properties have a dynamic structure that is defined in the
+Extended properties have a dynamic structure that is defined in the
 server-side workspace configuration.
-You can not have on client an auto-builder
+You cannot use an auto-builder on the client, which
-that get a class already structured as extended properties on server side.
-You
+gets a class that is already structured, as the extended properties are on the server side.
-must build your data structure exactly as it is structured on the server.
+ You must build your data structure exactly as it defined on the server.

-Extended properties validator is not available in this sdk.
-For each extended
+An extended properties validator is not part of this SDK.
-property you must use the correct datatype.
+You must use the correct data type For each extended property.

-Available datatype are:
+Available data types are:

+* `ExtendedPropertyString`

+  String

+* `ExtendedPropertyStringArray`

+  Array of strings

+* `ExtendedPropertyNumber`

+  Number

+* `ExtendedPropertyNumberArray`

+  Array of numbers

-* ExtendedPropertyString: string
+* `ExtendedPropertyBoolean`

-* ExtendedPropertyStringArray: array of string
+  Boolean

-* ExtendedPropertyNumber: number
+* `ExtendedPropertyObject`

-* ExtendedPropertyNumberArray: array of number
+  Object

-* ExtendedPropertyBoolean: boolean
+* `ExtendedPropertyObjectArray`

+  Array of objects

-* ExtendedPropertyObject: object
+* `ExtendedPropertyDateTime`

-* ExtendedPropertyObjectArray: array of object
+  Datetime

-* ExtendedPropertyDateTime: datetime
+* `ExtendedPropertyDateTimeArray`

-* ExtendedPropertyDateTimeArray: array of datetime

-Sample:
+  Array of datetimes

+**Example:**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
   PostCustomer newCustomer = new PostCustomer()